kirjavascript/quine-howto/README.md

 <?php $data = ""; echo '<?php $data = "'.$data.'"' .base64_decode($data);
 ```

-First we create our template with missing data as before, then we just need to generate a base64 representation of our code;
+First we create our template with missing data as before, then we need to generate a base64 representation of our code;

 ```php
 <?php echo base64_encode('; echo \'<?php $data = "\'.$data.\'"\' .base64_decode($data);');